COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - Yes.
 Please refer to Registration & Scheduling section for each COMLEX-USA examination for rescheduling and cancellation fee information.

-Before rescheduling an examination, which may carry significant cost penalties, please carefully review the policies and procedures for rescheduling and cancellation fee information.
+Before rescheduling or cancelling an examination, which may carry significant cost penalties, please carefully review the policies and procedures for rescheduling and cancellation fee information.

 If you encounter unavoidable circumstances (e.g., health problems, travel delays), you should complete and submit the Rescheduling Fee Waiver Form with supporting documentation, to NBOME Client Services.
 Documentation can be sent using any of the following methods: